kussell-lab/mcorr/README.md

     * a .csv file stores the calculated Correlation Profile, which will be used for fitting in the next step;
     * a .json file stores the (intermediate) Correlation Profile for each gene.

-2. Fit the Correlation Profile using `FitP.py`, which can be found in `$HOME/go/src/github.com/kussell-lab/mcorr/cmd/fitting/`:
+2. Fit the Correlation Profile using `mcorr-fit`:

     ```sh
     mcorr-fit <.csv file> <output_prefix>